If a WCFC player thinks or knows that they have had COVID-19, and

 How do I know if I’ve been exposed to COVID-19?

 You can get exposed when you come into direct contact with the secretions (droplets) of someone who has COVID-19 (being coughed or sneezed on, kissing, sharing utensils, etc.).
 People often get exposed by a household member or through close contact with another person.
-Close contact means that you have been within 6 feet of someone with COVID-19 for 15 minutes or more.
+Close contact means that you have been within 6 feet of someone with COVID-19 for 15 minutes over the course of 24 hours.
 Some people get COVID-19 without knowing how they were exposed.

 I had close contact with someone who has COVID-19 but I am not sick.
 What should I do?